nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Genres:
 A genre in a bookmark indicates the genre of the content the bookmark is tracking.

 In MyLib, a bookmark's genre may only be selected from a fixed list of genres provided by MyLib.
 This fixed list of genres can be viewed using the `genre` command.

-The format is as follows: `genre`
+The format for the command is as follows:

+`genre`

 The command should display the list of available genres in the `Result Box`.